clemf/hyde/about.md

 title: About
 ---

 My name is Clem.
-I live in Portland, Oregon and am currently attending the excellent coding bootcamp [Epicodus](http://www.epicodus.com).
+I live in Portland, Oregon and work as a web developer.